huugof/quote-card/README.md

 ```

 - `BASE_PATH` prepends all internal links that start with `/` so they resolve under the project folder.
-- `SITE_ORIGIN` turns relative asset paths into absolute URLs for the Open Graph image tags so social scrapers can fetch the PNG without following redirects.
+- `SITE_ORIGIN` turns relative asset paths into absolute URLs for the Open Graph image tags so social scrapers can fetch the JPEG without following redirects.
+These URLs include the current cache-busting query string (default `?v=2`).

 Leave both empty when serving from your domain root.
 For user/organization pages (repo named `username.github.io`), keep `BASE_PATH` empty and only set `SITE_ORIGIN` to your live hostname.